rensorapps/displayover/README.md

 Currently the project is licensed under the "Commons Clause" license with Apache 2.0 as the sublicense.
 If you can think of a better license then please let us know why.

+Feel free to send a [feature request](https://github.com/rensorapps/displayover/issues/new) or pull request if you would like to see any additions or changes!

 ## Limitations, Issues, and Missing Features